I’ve realized that some galleries treat their artists better than others at exhibition openings.

 Artists Have Responsibilities, Too

-I plan to follow this article up with another on what gallerists should expect from artists.
+I have followed up this article with another on what gallerists should expect from artists.
 It’s a two-way street!
 You need one another.

 Please leave comments here related to either topic.
 I’d love to hear about your experience.